pviotti/trade-processor/README.md

 # Market Trade Processor [![Build Status](https://travis-ci.org/pviotti/trade-processor.svg?branch=master)](https://travis-ci.org/pviotti/trade-processor)

-This is a study / toy implementation of a web-based currency trading processor.
+This is a study implementation of a web-based currency trading processor.
-It consumes trade messages via an HTTP endpoint, processes those messages and delivers a visualization of the consumed messages.
+It consumes trade messages via an HTTP endpoint, processes those messages and delivers a visualization of insights based on the consumed messages.

 ## Overview